A Set of Tutorials for the LAMMPS Simulation Package: Using

 \subsubsection{Installing the Linux Flatpak Bundle}

 You have to have Flatpak support installed on Linux machine to be able to use the Flatpak bundle.
-Download the bundle file (e.g.,~LAMMPS-Linux-x86\_64-GUI-29Aug2024\_update2.flatpak) and then install it using the following command:
+Download the bundle file (e.g.,~LAMMPS-Linux-x86\_64-GUI-22Jul2025.flatpak) and then install it using the following command:

 This will integrate \lammpsgui{} into your desktop environment (e.g.,~GNOME, KDE, XFCE) where it should appear in the ``Applications'' menu under ``Science''.
 Additionally, the ``.lmp'' file extension will be registered to launch \lammpsgui{} when opening a file with this extension in the desktop's file manager.